YiwenWu233/YiwenWu233.github.io/_pages/about.md

 My main research interest is empirical software engineering, spanning from mining software repositories and social networks, to Docker and CI/CD workflows.

 I like movie, music, and photography.

+## News
+* * Yiwen's work: "Exploring the Relationship between Dockerfile Quality and Project Charateristics" has been accepted in ICSE20-SRC track.